 A Brief History of Anterior Total Hip Replacement

-In Europe, and more recently in the U.S., a different surgical approach for replacing hips has gained interest among both surgeons and patients.
-In the U.S., the principal advocate has been Dr. Joel Matta in California.
-He learned about the anterior technique to total hip replacement while in France.
-In order to make the procedure easier to perform, and less difficult on the patient, he created a customized designed surgical table.
+In Europe, and more recently in the U.S., a different surgical approach for hip replacement has gained interest among surgeons and patients.
+The principal advocate has been Dr. Joel Matta in California.
+He learned about the anterior technique for total hip replacement while in France.
+He created a custom-designed surgical table to make the procedure easier to perform and less strenuous on the patient.

 The Amazing Advantages of Anterior Arthroscopy

-Another advantage to the “anterior” technique is that by approaching the hip from the front leaves the ligaments, tendons, and muscles in the back completely intact.
+Another advantage of anterior total hip replacement is that approaching the hip from the front leaves the ligaments, tendons, and muscles in the back completely intact.
 This dramatically decreases the risk of dislocation of the hip following the replacement surgery.
-This reduction of risk usually eliminates the need of “post-operative total hip precautions” mandated by traditional surgical approaches.
+This risk reduction usually eliminates the need for “post-operative total hip precautions” mandated by traditional surgical approaches.

 The other frequently noted advantage of anterior total hip replacement is a massive decrease in the amount of time needed for rehabilitation.
 Many, if not most, anterior hip replacement patients can walk with a cane for three weeks, and sometimes even sooner.

 Three months after post-surgery, both the anterior and traditional approaches are essentially identical in function.
 The earlier return of function, the nearly zero percent rate of dislocation, and the absence of post-operative restrictions make the “anterior” surgical technique so attractive to patients and surgeons.

 Two Minor Risks of Anterior Total Hip Replacement